 Sheriff’s Citizens Academy

 The Sheriff's Citizen's Academy provides participants an inside look at the Sheriff’s Office.
 Citizens receive an overview of the agency, visit the agency’s communications center and detention facilities, learn about District Policing, the Investigative Services Division, drug and gang enforcement, Victim Services, SWAT, Motor Unit demonstrations, ride alongs with deputies and a K-9 demonstration.
-You will also hear from members of specialized units like SWAT, Marine and Dive, Agricultural and Ranch Unit, and others.
 Attendees will also participate in an actual shoot/don’t shoot decision making process through use of a simulator.

 Academy classes are taught by members of the Sheriff's Office command staff as well as civilian personnel.
 Participants have the opportunity to meet with the Sheriff and staff members.
 Participants are encouraged to ask questions and actively participate.
 Our goal through the Sheriff’s Citizens Academy is to provide a greater awareness of the multi-faceted aspects of the Sheriff’s Office and our role in the community through the education.

 The Sheriff’s Citizen’s Academy is offered by the Flagler County Sheriff's Office in the Spring and Fall each year.
 Classes meet twice a week for six weeks on Tuesday and Thursday evenings from 6:00 pm to 9:00 pm.
-The first two scheduled classes are held at the Flagler County Emergency Operations Center, 1769 East Moody Blvd., Bunnell.
-All remaining classes are held at the Flagler County Sheriff's Office Operations Center, 901 East Moody Blvd., Bunnell.
+The class will be held at the Sheriff's Office Operations Center, 901 East Moody Blvd., Bunnell FL 32110.